accountinglib/accountinglib/README.md

 transparent, and trustworthy across systems.
 Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.
+Accountinglib gives companies the freedom to own and maintain their accounting ledgers themselves, since the software is open source and the accounting data can be stored in a preferred way.

 ## Features
 * Double entry accounting system core.